Rehman Chishti: PM's Special Envoy on Freedom of Religion or Belief

 On 13 September 2019, UK Prime Minister Boris Johnson appointed Chishti the new Special Envoy on Freedom of Religion or Belief, as the single dedicated person leading on FoRB in the Foreign and Commonwealth Office.
 Chishti assumed the role in a time of renewed focus on international religious freedom, with the United States Government under the leader of US Vice President Michael Pence and Secretary of State Michael Pompeo initiating the Ministerial to Advance Religious Freedom.
 Chishti was tasked with implementing the recommendations in the Bishop of Truro's Report on Persecuted Christians, as well as championing a firm stance on Freedom of Religion or Belief for all, which was a top priority for the Government, as made clear by the Prime Minister Boris Johnson in response to a question by Chishti during a Commons debate in October 2019.

-During his tenure as Special Envoy, Chishti implemented 17 of the 22 recommendations contained in the Report and successfully advised the Government to join the International Religious Freedom Alliance, formed of 31 countries dedicated to advancing freedom of religion or belief around the world; and worked extensively with his international counterparts to increase the geographic and religious diversity of the members of the Alliance, of which he was ultimately made Co-Vice Chair.
-He also provided Government with advice on how best to deliver on recommendation 20 of the Truro Report, in securing a UN Security Council Resolution on FoRB, as well as advising Government to host a ministerial conference on FoRB.

 On 15 September 2020, Chishti resigned as special envoy on freedom of religion or belief in protest at the Internal Market Bill.
 In his resignation letter, Chishti said that his resignation was a matter of principle, regarding specifically his respect for the rule of law, hence why he could not agree to the initial drafting of the IMB, which would have enabled Ministers and Government unilaterally to withdraw from commitments with the European Union and breach international law.
 In the same letter, Chishti made clear his deeply held convictions of respect for the rule of law and honouring commitments, and that he had suggested to the government that they should accept an amendment by Conservative MP Bob Neill that would have enabled Parliamentary scrutiny and oversight, thereby respecting Parliamentary sovereignty before the UK Government ever considered departing from an agreement approved by Parliament.
 The Government had initially not accepted the amendment, but later did accept it along with Chishti's advice for a full debate on the matter, thereby ensuring Parliamentary sovereignty.